billythakidd04/ecc-wtf-web-dev/README.md

 **Note** Always try to use tab whenever possible, it saves on spelling errors and helps you move faster

+- `pwd`: Print Working Directory tells you where in the filesystem you are
 - `cd`: change directory
   - `cd ../` will put you into the parent directory (up a level) from where you are
   - `cd ~` will put you into your home directory